lofar-astron/factor/README.md

-factor
+Factor
 ======

-Facet calibration for LOFAR
+Facet Calibration for LOFAR